 Lucy says: “I 'm really grateful to be working here.
 My colleagues made me feel so welcome when I first arrived and have given me so much support.
 I’m so lucky to have this as my first ever full-time job.

 “My tutor at London South East Colleges, Kate, is very much to thank for all of this.
 She helped me prepare and gave me so much confidence.
 She is absolutely brilliant.

-“I would like to become an accountant or financial manager and will be starting my AAT Level 2 qualification at College in January.
-I will put the same effort into achieving this qualification as I have into my traineeship so far."
+“I would like to become an accountant or financial manager and I'm now studying for an AAT Level 2 qualification at College.
+I am putting the same effort into achieving this qualification as I am into the work I do at the Trust."

 Lucy’s supervisor and line manager is the Trust’s Head of Finance, Kamal Chadha.
 He says: “At first, I was a little apprehensive about taking on an apprentice.
 I wasn’t sure we’d find someone for the type and amount of work we get through.
 But, as we are in the business of helping to create opportunities for young people, I decided to give it a go.

 “London South East Colleges sent us two very good candidates for the post and it was difficult to make a choice.
 In the end, we were very impressed by Lucy’s answers and preparation and she interviewed very well.
 She works hard, she listens, she learns and always meets deadlines.
 She is also very popular with her team.
-I will be entrusting her with more responsibilities in the new year and she will become the first point of contact for athlete invoicing.”
+I now entrust her with more responsibilities and she has become the first point of contact for athlete invoicing.”

-Lucy will start her AAT Accounting course on a day-release programme in January.
-She has taken advantage of one of the many ways into employment and a career of her choice.
+Lucy is taking advantage of one of the many ways into employment and a career of her choice.
 Why not do the same?